mahbub19601/Predictive-Customer-Analytics-for-E-commerce/README.md

     'TotalPrice': 'sum'
 })

-Advanced Feature Engineering: To add more depth, we also calculated:
+**Advanced Feature Engineering:** To add more depth, we also calculated:

-Tenure: The total number of days between a customer's first and last purchase.
+**Tenure**: The total number of days between a customer's first and last purchase.

-AvgTimeBetweenPurchases: The average time between a customer's consecutive purchases.
+**AvgTimeBetweenPurchases:** The average time between a customer's consecutive purchases.

-4. Phase 2: Customer Segmentation
+## 4. Phase 2: Customer Segmentation
 Goal: To group similar customers into distinct segments based on their purchasing behaviour.

-Methodology: K-Means Clustering:
+## Methodology: K-Means Clustering:

 An unsupervised algorithm that partitions data into a pre-defined number of 'k' clusters.